mollie/api-documentation/source/connect/onboarding.rst

        Organizations API
      - Change the details of the merchant organization.

-Since you are probably onboarding your customers with the end goal of creating payments, you should probably also request permissions for the Payments API and related APIs.
+To ensure that your onboarded customers can create payments, it is essential that you request permissions for the Payments API and any related APIs.

 Step 2: Enable hosted onboarding
 --------------------------------